Oral Pathology

-Most dentists will perform an annual oral screening exam at your check up appointment.
+Most dentists will perform an annual oral screening exam at your routine dental checkup appointment.
 This examination is designed to detect any abnormalities in the oral soft tissues.
 All of your oral soft tissues should be smooth and pink.
-If your dentist detects an area that is discolored, raised or otherwise abnormal, he or she will refer you to Dr. Weinstein for examination and a biopsy of oral tissue.
+If your dentist detects an area that is discolored, raised, or otherwise abnormal, they will refer you to Texas Wisdom Teeth and Dental Implants for oral pathology in Dallas, TX, which will include a thorough examination and biopsy of oral tissue.

-Sometimes, cysts in the jaws and other abnormalities are visible on x-rays.
-If your dentist finds an unusual formation or a cyst present in your panoramic x-ray, he or she will refer you to Dr. Robert A. Weinstein for evaluation and a biopsy of the jaw bone.
+Sometimes, cysts in the jaws and other abnormalities are visible on X-rays.
+If your dentist finds an unusual formation or a cyst present in your panoramic X-ray, they will refer you to Texas Wisdom Teeth and Dental Implants for evaluation and a biopsy of the jawbone.

 Symptoms of Oral Pathology